Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }
 })();
 ```
-As you can probably already see Puppeteer relies heavily on promises.
-So we will be always using async/await with Puppeteer and its methos.
+As you can probably already see Puppeteer relies heavily on promises, so we will always use it with async/await.
 With [puppeteer.launch()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-puppeteerlaunchoptions) on line 5 we are launching new Chromium instance, in options we specify `headless: false`, which means that browser won't run in the headless mode (basically without graphical user interface).
 On the next line we open new page and then on the line 7 we navigate to http://localhost:8080. `waitUntil: 'domcontentloaded'` option on line 7 specify that our code will wait till DOM content is loaded.
 Line 9 just makes app to stop for 5 seconds, so you can observe it.
 And on line 11 we close the browser.

 ## Integrating Puppeteer with Jest
 Now we will integrate Puppeteer with Jest.
 But why is this necessary in the first place?
 We do this, because Puppeteer on itself isn't testing framework, it is tool which allow us to control Headless Chrome.
 So in order to make our work easier, we combine it with Jest, which provides great testing utilities.